-The following list is intended to give you a general description of the services and supplies not covered by the medical program.
+The following list is intended to give you a general description of the services and supplies not covered by the medical programs under the Plan.
 There may be services and supplies in addition to these that are not covered by the medical program.
-You can request a predetermination as to whether or not a particular service is covered by contacting your administrator.
+You can request a pre-determination as to whether a particular service is covered by contacting your administrator.